Poona Community Enhancement & Infrastructure Planning

 Early in this decade the new land developer sought to decrease the planned block sizes on the balance of the estate (higher density living).
 The community strongly objected on environmental grounds having particular regard to the agreement governing the world heritage status of the Strait.
 Legacy storm water issues were another factor.
 Strong lobbying resulted in the proposal being overturned.

-Two more concerted efforts were made in this decade by the PCPA to get the channel dredged with the last effort focussed on safety should there be a serious bushfire.
+Two more concerted efforts were made in this decade by the PCPA to get the channel dredged with the last effort focussed on safety, should there be a serious bushfire.
 Council and the State Government continued their stance that the area was environmentally sensitive and would not gain the necessary approvals from the environmental agencies.

 In 2006, the Great Sandy Strait was declared a Marine Park.

-In 2008, the MCC was amalgamated into a larger conglomerate, the Fraser Coast Regional Council (FCRC) with management moving to Hervey Bay and a community perceived view that there was less interest in the towns on Sandy Strait (refer to table of Poona's gains/losses).
+In 2008, the MCC was amalgamated into a larger conglomerate, the Fraser Coast Regional Council (FCRC) with management moving to Hervey Bay and over time, a community perceived view that there was less interest in the towns on Sandy Strait (refer to table of Poona's gains/losses).

 Return to Timeline Beginning Return to previous section Return to Top